JeremyTCD/Blog/src/content/articles/creating-csharp-wrappers-for-javascript-libraries-ignore.md

     - `interop.js`, `package.json` or `webpack.config.js` has changed since the last build.
     To keep track of the mode and modification time of the last build, this script generates a file, `lastBuildData`, that should not be checked in to source control.

-6. Add an [Exec task](https://docs.microsoft.com/en-us/visualstudio/msbuild/exec-task) to `NodeBuild` target in `MyPrismWrapper.csproj`:
+6. Add an [Exec task](https://docs.microsoft.com/en-us/visualstudio/msbuild/exec-task) to `JavascriptBuild` target in `MyPrismWrapper.csproj`:
     ```
     <Project Sdk="Microsoft.NET.Sdk">